N. Korea preps nuclear site demolition despite US summit doubts - Journal du Cameroun

 Washington has made it clear it wants to see the “complete, verifiable and irreversible denuclearisation” of the North.

-Pyongyang has vowed it will never give up its nuclear deterrence until it feels safe from what is sees as US aggression.
+Pyongyang has vowed it will never give up its nuclear deterrence until it feels safe from what it terms US aggression.

 “Everything is on thin ice,” Koo Kab-woo, a professor at the University of North Korean Studies in Seoul, told AFP.